danieljpalmer/404-no-more/README.md

 Use LLMs to banish 404s from your application, always delivering relevant information to your users!

-Disclosure: The LLM chain that powers this project is built with [Relevance AI](https://documentation.relevanceai.com), which I am building.
+Disclosure: The LLM chain that powers this project is built with [Relevance AI](https://documentation.relevanceai.com), which I work on.

 ## Prerequisite

 For this chain to work, you will need a Relevance AI dataset where we have loaded in your website content.
-We're about to release clear steps for how to do this - but for now, shoot me a [DM on Twitter for help!](https://www.twitter.com/userlastname)!
+We're about to release clear steps for how to do this - but for now, shoot me a [DM on Twitter for help!](https://www.twitter.com/userlastname)

-## Customizing the chain
+## How does this work?

 You can find the chain in the `chains` folder.
 Files in this folder are automatically deployed by `relevance deploy`.